deafjava/sl-ai-mirage-metric/README.md

 Even highly publicized demonstrations with well-known figures tend to **reinforce the illusion** that the problem is nearly solved, when in reality these projects remain in **very early stages**.
 Often, it is the participant themselves who performs the signs or simplifies phrases to make the system “work,” resulting in **pseudo-validation** rather than genuine linguistic comprehension.

 ---
+## Appendix: Validation Testing Protocol

+To ensure credibility and linguistic integrity, a transparent and **community-based validation protocol** must be followed.

+### 1. Tester Eligibility
+- The tester **cannot be sponsored** by any member of the project.
+- The tester **cannot be a member** of the development team.
+- The tester **cannot be under contract** with any organization related to the project.

+### 2. Text Selection
+- The **text to be translated** must be **freely chosen** by the tester.
+- Selection must occur **independently** from developers or funders.

+### 3. Community Validation
+- The tester must be **validated by the Deaf community**, either locally or nationally.
+- Validation should happen through **accessible community platforms** that include **proof of understanding** (e.g., signed demonstration, peer review).
+- The community should be able to **confirm competence** publicly and transparently.

+### 4. Reproducibility
+- The process must be **repeatable** with new texts and testers, producing consistent comprehension outcomes.
+- Each iteration must collect **new qualitative feedback**, ensuring that the system’s performance is not memorized but understood.

+### 5. Evaluation Outcome
+- A translation is **validated** only if:
+  - At least **three independent testers**, approved by the community, demonstrate equivalent comprehension.
+  - Results remain **reproducible** under the same test structure.

+This ensures that validation reflects **real linguistic understanding**, not prearranged success.
+---

 ### Copyright